 Read More: Homeowner’s Guide to Pest Control in Phoenix

-4. Brown Recluse: Brown recluses are not particularly common in Arizona ( ß link to blog there).
+4. Brown Recluse: Brown recluses are not particularly common in Arizona.
 However, they are often mistaken for desert recluses, which are certainly present.

 6. Grass Spiders: Characterized by long, thin legs attached to a brown and white torso, these are quite common outdoor spiders.
 They spin funnel-like webs to protect the opening of their homes, and they capture insects.
 Luckily, they stay out of human contact usually – and are perfectly harmless.